 How long does mortgage underwriting take?

 The underwriting process can take anywhere from a few days to a few weeks, depending on how streamlined the lender’s practices are.
 It’s essential to remember that the overall application process is just one part.
-It is possible to close on a loan in less than 50 days completely, but you will need help from an experienced mortgage advisor.
+It is possible to completely close on a loan in less than 50 days, but you will need help from an experienced mortgage adviser.
 At NeedingAdvice.co.uk Ltd, we have a group of specialist mortgage brokers who can help you sail through the mortgage underwriting process.

 What happens if a mortgage is declined during the underwriting process?